EdgeGallery/docs/Projects/MEP/MEP_Features.md

 The three major operations for DNS are:

-1. DNS management operations
+1. DNS management operations.
-2. Query configuration and Activation/Deactivation by the MEC applications
+2. Query configuration and Activation/Deactivation by the MEC applications.
-3. DNS query by the device applications
+3. DNS query by the device applications.

 We will see each of these features in the below section.
 ### DNS management operations